AI visual.jpgAI visual.jpg

 A huge amount of data and images are fed into the system to help reveal even the slightest abnormalities with product quality to enhance defect detection accuracy, eliminating the possibility of human error.
 The algorithms also contribute largely to reducing the average time taken for thorough inspection compared to human inspection.

-Application of Automated Visual Inspection
+Application of Automated AI Inspection

 Automated visual inspection is widely used in manufacturing to assess the quality or defects.
 It can help prevent potential negative impacts, such as those that may occur when an organization meets specific compliance requirements.
 However, you can also use it in non-production environments to determine whether the features indicative of a “target” are present or not.